 Mites and aphids are two common predators that place added stress and damage on the plant, causing yellowing leaves as one result.
 You may also see curling leaf tips.
 Most tomato pests are managed with healthy soil, proper planting techniques, and crop rotation.

 If you deal with aphids in your garden, consider using organic sprays or natural predators.
-Clean out the dead plant material and use a variety of plants in your garden that repel aphids, such as catnip, garlic, or chives.
+Clean out the dead plant material and use a variety of tomato companion plants in your garden that repel aphids, such as catnip, garlic, or chives.

 5. FROST DAMAGED THE TOMATO LEAVES